Fionnuala Sherry

 Fionnuala Sherry (born 20 September 1962) is an Irish violinist and vocalist.

 Together with Norwegian musician Rolf Løvland, she makes up the Celtic-Nordic group Secret Garden, which won the Eurovision Song Contest 1995 with the predominantly instrumental piece "Nocturne".
-As part of Secret Garden she has released several successful albums that have made the top 10 of Billboard's new-age charts.
-In 2010 she released her solo album Songs from Before.
+As part of Secret Garden, she has released several successful albums that have made the top 10 of Billboards new-age charts.
+In 2010, she released her solo album Songs from Before.

 Background

 Sherry's violin playing started at the age of eight.
 She graduated with honours from the College of Music of Trinity College, Dublin having moved to Dublin at the age of fifteen in order to continue her musical education.
 Her professional career started with a ten-year stint as a member of the RTÉ Concert Orchestra.

-Sherry has collaborated with a wide range of musicians, including The Chieftains, Sinéad O'Connor, Van Morrison, Chris de Burgh, Bono, Wet Wet Wet, and Westlife.
+Sherry has collaborated with a wide range of musicians, including the Chieftains, Sinéad O'Connor, Van Morrison, Chris de Burgh, Bono, Wet Wet Wet, and Westlife.
 She has also recorded several Hollywood film scores with the Irish Film Orchestra, including A Room with a View, and The Mask.

 Her instrument of choice, for both live and studio work, is an English John Edward Betts violin from 1790, with a Hill bow.

 Other media

 Sherry has written and presented a musical children's television show on Irish national television, based on a concept she invented herself.

-In 2010 she released a solo album Songs from Before in Ireland.
+In 2010, she released the solo album Songs from Before in Ireland.
 The album was released in 2011 in the United States and Canada by Hearts of Space Records.